cfpb/ccdb-data-pipeline/README.md

 # CCDB Data Pipeline

+A lightweight ETL data pipeline intended to support the operations of the Consumer Complaint Search application.

 **Description**: This purpose of this code is to provide data for Consumer Complaint Search.
-This pipeline downloads scrubbed consumer complaint data and indexes that data in Elasticsearch for the Complaint Search to use.
+This pipeline downloads scrubbed consumer complaint data and indexes that data in Elasticsearch for the Complaint Search application to display and analyze.

-Other things to include:

-  - **Technology stack**:
-  - **Status**:  Alpha
+**Status**:  Pre-Alpha

 ## Dependencies

-This pipeline is intended to index data in Elasticsearch, and therefore is dependent on having an Elasticsearch instance to interface with.
+This pipeline is intended to index data in Elasticsearch and is dependent on having an Elasticsearch instance to interface with.

+## Installation

+Detailed instructions on how to install, configure, and get the project running are in the [INSTALL](INSTALL.md) document.

 ## Usage

 usage: run_pipeline [-h] -c MY_CONFIG --es-host ES_HOST --es-port ES_PORT
-                    --es-username ES_USERNAME --es-password ES_PASSWORD
+                    [--es-username ES_USERNAME] [--es-password ES_PASSWORD]
                     --index-name INDEX_NAME

-download complaints and index in Elasticsearch Args that start with '--' (eg.
---es-host) can also be set in a config file (specified via -c).
-Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.

 Arguments:
 * -h, --help